Iran says may quit Syria talks, in worsening spat with Saudi rival

 "We have extended our hand in friendship to Iran," said the soft-spoken Jubeir, adding that Riyadh had made the point "time and time again" that it sought good relations with Tehran.

-"It is up to the Iranians whether they want to have relations with us based on good neighbourliness ... or if they want to have relations that are filled with tension.
+"It is up to the Iranians whether they want to have relations with us based on good neighborliness ... or if they want to have relations that are filled with tension.

 "That is on Iran."